FredChamp/ReadTheDocTest/Installation/src/MacOSXInstall.rst

 - *EXTERNAL_LIBRARIES*: set the install path of the third part libraries.

 Make sure the arguments concerning the compiler (advanced arguments) point to the preferred compiler.
 Configure and generate the code.
-Compile the FW4SPL source code with jom or nmake in the console .
+Compile the FW4SPL source code with make in the console .
 To develop applications with FW4SPL the source code can be imported and compiled with the preferred development environment.